rlassche/gpib/README.md

 `sudo apt-get install linux-headers-$(uname -r)`

+NOTE: Some rpi release cannot download the header files with the command.
+Check in /lib/modules if the header files already exist.

+Kernel source for 4.19.58-v7+: https://github.com/raspberrypi/linux

 * Kernel updates

 Linux has regular kernel-updates and then the gpib-sources should be compiled against the new kernel.